Green Smoothie Gourmet

 Created by Dee Dine

 Learn to make mini hot chocolate bombs, tiny chocolate balls you drop into hot milk to make the most fun and delicious cup of cocoa ever!
-Mine are vegan and gluten-free, easy to make, and make perfect edible gifts.
+Dairy-free, easy to make, and they make perfect edible gifts.

 Print Recipe Pin Recipe SaveSaved!
 Rate Recipe